Hen Mazzig: Activism

-Mazzig has been a staunch defender of Israel during the Gaza war.
-He emphasizes the importance of careful word choice and framing in addressing Israel's actions.
 Mazzig co-founded the Tel Aviv Institute in 2019, an organization aimed at influencing younger audiences who are skeptical of traditional news media coverage and receive information from social media influencers.
-He started a movement in August 2020 to take over the antisemitic hashtag on Twitter, #JewishPrivilege, by encouraging Jews to tell personal stories of discrimination and abuse.
+He started a movement in August 2020 to take over #JewishPrivilege, an antisemitic hashtag on Twitter, by encouraging Jews to tell personal stories of discrimination and abuse.
 Mazzig criticized a student Boycott, Divestment and Sanctions resolution passed at San Francisco State University in November 2020.

-In October and December 2023, Mazzig, among others, reshared a false post claiming that Palestinian babies killed by Israel during the Gaza war were actually dolls.
+Mazzig is strongly supportive of Israel, and has characterized Hamas and Hezbollah as terrorist organizations.
+In October and December 2023, Mazzig, along with other pro-Israel Twitter accounts, promoted false claims that Omar Bilal Al-Banna and Muhammad Hani Al-Zahar, Palestinian children killed by Israel during the war, were actually dolls.

+In August 2024, Mazzig shared a suicide note purported to have been written by a survivor of the Nova music festival massacre.
+Israel's Channel 13 later debunked the note as a fabrication.
+Mazzig subsequently deleted his post sharing the fabricated note, writing that he had shared it because it was "soul-crushing", despite being unable to verify the author's identity.
+That October, Mazzig promoted a false claim that Iranian supreme leader Ali Khamenei had terminal cancer.

-In 2025, Mazzig criticized the band Massive Attack, after they showed a clip of late Hamas leader Yahya Sinwar walking in a tunnel in the Gaza Strip in a backdrop video at their show during the 2025 Lido Festival in Manchester.
+In 2025, Mazzig criticized the band Massive Attack, citing a 11-second clip of late Hamas leader Yahya Sinwar walking in a tunnel in the Gaza Strip in a backdrop video at their show during the 2025 Lido Festival in Manchester.
 He accused them of "encouraging [sympathy] with Hamas" and incitement.
 The band responded by threatening to sue Mazzig for defamation, and defended the clip, which was cut with scenes from Jean Cocteau's Orpheus, as "placement and implicit tone of horrified lament; that an individual of power can take people down into hell".
-They also felt the criticism of the clip was selectively chosen from a broader montage of various issues and themes.
-Mazzig subsequently deleted the post.
+They also stated that the clip was selectively chosen from a broader montage of various issues and themes.
+The account which originally posted the clip subsequently deleted its post.